nguyetha79/Twitter-Hate-Speech-Detection/README.md

 ---

 - Then we load some EDA packages such as:
-    - `load_datasets`: load and access various NLP datasets
+    - `load_datasets`: loads and access various NLP datasets

     - `numpy`: a fundamental library used for tasks involving arrays and matrices